rademakerjohn1/Homework9/README.md

 ## License

-This project is licensed under the GPL license.
+This project is licensed under the GNU license.
+---
 ### Contributing
 Pull requests are welcome.
+---
 ### Questions
 Please contact rademakerjohn1@gmail.com for any questions.